Symptoms

 A 1:1 NAT and NAT loopback configuration if your server resides in a NAT-configured network.

-- Contact your hosting or network provider for assistance with making sure that NAT loopback is functional or possible on the network that the server resides in
+- Contact your hosting or network provider for assistance with making sure that NAT loopback is functional or possible on the network on which the server resides.

 Comments